How to Experience the Peace of God [With Bible Verses]

 Prayer for Peace

-Thank you, Lord, for the blessing of your peace.
+Heavenly Father, thank you for the blessing of your peace.
 Not as the world gives, but the deep and lasting peace you have provided and promised.
 Bless me with your deep and confident assurance that I never have to fear my circumstances or outcomes.
 I know you are with me always and I trust in your plan for my life.
-Lead me to your Word when I let the world steal into my thoughts.
+Lead me to your Word in times of trouble.
 May your Holy Spirit empower me with confident hope!
 Amen.

 Blessings of Peace!